 Davidson was convicted and sentenced to 20 years in prison.

-Mary Jane Burton, the analyst who performed conventional serology on Anderson’s case in 1982 and also worked on Davidson’s case.
+Burton, who performed conventional serology on Anderson’s case in 1982, also worked on Davidson’s case.
 Had she followed policy and returned the partially used swabs to the rape kit, all evidence in this case may have been forever lost.

-Evidence that Burton saved was crucial in two other Virginia exonerations, those of Julius Earl Ruffin and Arthur Lee Whitfield.
-The Innocence Project and others pushed for a review of cases in Burton’s file, and Gov. Warner ordered in 2004 that a random ten percent of Burton’s cases be tested.
+.
+The Innocence Project and others pushed for a review of cases in Burton’s file, and Gov. Warner ordered a random ten percent of Burton’s cases be tested.
 Evidence from 31 cases was tested, including the swabs and tissues from Davidson’s conviction.